 Term Antivirus refers to the common means of fighting computer malware.
-While hackers have become very much skilled and prolific in their spread of malware, conventional antivirus are being augmented with more advanced techniques and features.
+While hackers have become very much skilled and prolific in their spread of malware, conventional antivirus is being augmented with more advanced techniques and features.
 Antivirus software has become one component of security suites that offers multi-layered protection for computers.
 Our partner ESET is an example of an antivirus software company.

 Today, it is simply impossible to have functional and safe computer system without an adequate antivirus protection.